decalage2/olefile/README.md

 ### Test if a file is an OLE container ###

-Use isOleFile to check if the first bytes of the file contain the Magic for OLE files, before opening it. isOleFile returns True if it is an OLE file, False otherwise.
+Use isOleFile to check if the first bytes of the file contain the Magic for OLE files, before opening it. isOleFile returns True if it is an OLE file, False otherwise (new in v0.16).

 	:::python
 		assert OleFileIO_PL.isOleFile('myfile.doc')